Sub-Zero Freezer Drain Tube Cleaning

 - Fix error codes, messages, or service indicators first.

-- Ensure condenser is cleaned, see Clean the Condenser.
+- Make sure condenser is clean; see Clean the Condenser.

 - Verify temperatures are properly set using Refrigerator and Freezer Temperature Settings.